0 hidden charges. 0 forex

 Explore Over 900 Mutual Funds on Fi, Including Gold Mutual Funds.

-Fi allows you to invest in over 900 mutual funds, including gold mutual funds, without paying any commission.
+Fi lets you to invest in over 900 mutual funds, including gold mutual funds, without paying any commission.
 It's easy to use, whether you're new to investing or experienced.
 Fi is governed by epiFi Wealth, which is a SEBI-registered investment advisor, so it's completely safe.
 You can invest in mutual funds through Fi with automatic daily, weekly, or monthly payments, or by creating SIPs with just one tap.
 Fi is also very flexible, and there are no penalties for missed payments.

 Frequently Asked Questions